Smailya/Track-your-spending/README.md

 - The RecyclerView and its Adapter
 - Why you should use third-party libraries like material components and  how to include them in your project
 - And finally how to use the Android Room Library to store app data in the local memory

-This sounds fun?
-See you on my [YouTube Channel](https://www.youtube.com/playlist?list=PLpZQVidZ65jPUF-o0LUvkY-XVAAkvL-Xb) to get into it!